apache/spark/docs/running-on-kubernetes.md

   <td>
     Docker image to use for the driver.
 Specify this using the standard
     <a href="https://docs.docker.com/engine/reference/commandline/tag/">Docker tag</a> format.
+    This configuration is required and must be provided by the user.
   </td>
 </tr>
 <tr>